Skip to content

 "He had telephoned President Clinton and asked him what would be his attitude if my candidature were presented.
 The President of the United States told President Mandela that he could get back to him.
 But Clinton did not come back.
 However, Ambassador Jelly, South Africa' s Permanent Representative at the United Nations was informed by his counterpart - Ambassador Madeline Albright (now designated as Secretary of State) that "things do change".
 (This, according to President Mandela was the response to his message and what it means is that the United States will not veto me this time around.

-He has spoken to Mwalimu and South Africa is prepared to nominate my name for consideration by the Security Council.
-He has also talked to President Biya, the OAU Current Chairman."
+also talked to President Biya, the OAU Current Chairman."
 Dr. Salim, December 6, 1996